openline-ai/openline.ai/blog/introducing-timeline.md

 ---
-slug: introducing-timeline
+slug: timeline-improved-customer-relationships
 title: Introducing Timeline - Know your customers better than ever!
-description: The entire history of your customer relationship at your fingertips.
+description:  Discover Timeline, the revolutionary customer management tool that consolidates your customers' entire journey in one place, saving you time and enhancing customer relationships.
+Schedule a demo today!
 date: 2023-03-27
 image: ./images/hero/timeline-hero.jpg
 authors: [matt]